Neurona Therapeutics

 Series A in 2020

-ExeVir Bio BV, founded in 2020 and based in Zwijnaarde, Belgium, specializes in developing single-domain antibody-based therapies aimed at combating viral infections.
-The company leverages a llama-derived antibody technology platform to create robust antiviral treatments that offer broad protection against coronaviruses.
-Notably, it is developing VHH72-FC, an antibody that targets a highly conserved region on the spikes of SARS-CoV-2, crucial for the virus's entry into human cells.
-ExeVir Bio's rapid response platform for antivirals allows for an agile approach to emerging health threats, enabling the swift generation of drug candidates.
-The therapeutics produced through this innovative technology are designed to be stable, cost-effective, and accessible on a global scale.
+ExeVir Bio BV is a Belgian biotechnology company founded in 2020 and headquartered in Zwijnaarde.
+The company specializes in developing single-domain antibody-based therapies aimed at preventing viral infections.
+Utilizing a llama-derived antibody technology platform, ExeVir Bio focuses on creating robust antiviral treatments, particularly targeting coronaviruses.
+One of its key products, VHH72-FC, binds to a conserved region of the SARS-CoV-2 spike protein, which is crucial for the virus's entry into human cells.
+The company has established a rapid response platform for antivirals, allowing for a quick adaptation to emerging health threats through a streamlined process for generating drug candidates.
+Their protein-based therapeutics are designed to be stable, cost-effective, and accessible on a global scale, addressing significant public health challenges posed by viral infections.

 Engage Therapeutics